 Email gives your idea speed.
 But looking them in the eye gives them something more valuable: you.

-The same time, every week.
-Every week, without fail.
+Do this meeting at the same time, every week, without fail.
 No matter what.
 Do this meeting.